lorrespz/CICY4-Deep-learning-hybrid-recurrent-NNs-main/README.md

 The accuracy rankings for all models, including the ensembles are shown in the Figure below.

 <img width="800px" src="https://github.com/lorrespz/CICY4-Deep-learning-hybrid-recurrent-NNs-main/blob/main/Results_p1_Figures/Test80_accuracies_all.png"  alt="Test accuracies" />

+## Structure of the repository

+The organization of this repo is as follows:
+  - The training notebooks for the 12 models are contained in the folders 'Models_CNN-RNN-hybrid' and 'Models_LSTM-based'.
+  - The trained models are saved in the folder 'Results_p2_Trained_models'.
+  - Some figures from the arXiv paper are stored in the folder 'Resutls_p1_Figures'.